Cynthiah-Mulwo/Phase_4_project/README.md

 ## Evaluation

 The evaluation of the models is based on several metrics, RMSE error, MSE error and mean.
 The performance of the models is compared, and the most suitable model is selected.

+## Conclusion

+- Earthquake data analysis provides valuable insights for risk assessment.
+- Quality and availability of earthquake data are crucial for research.
+- Collaboration is essential for advancing earthquake research and preparedness.

+## Recommendations

+- Improve data collection and monitoring systems.
+- Invest in advanced prediction models.
+- Enhance collaboration and information sharing.
+- Strengthen infrastructure resilience.
+- Increase public awareness and education.

+## Next Steps
+- Refine and optimize prediction models for better accuracy.
+- Conduct in-depth statistical analysis to identify trends and factors.
+- Develop an integrated early warning system using real-time data.
+- Educate and engage the public in earthquake awareness and preparedness

 ## Contributing